-22. Gill v.
+23. Gill v.
 Board of the National Credit Union Administration,

-'''

 2018 WL 5045755 (E.D.N.Y.
 2018)

-'''

-Although the written security agreement that was to collateralize a limousine lacked a description of the collateral when the debtor signed the agreement, it was nevertheless effective because a description that was consistent with both parties' intent and with the loan application - and which identified the limousine by year, make, color, and VIN - was later added by the secured party.
+Although the written security agreement that was to collateralize a limousine lacked a description of the collateral when the debtor signed the agreement, it was nevertheless effective because a description that was consistent with parties' intent, the loan application, and the notice of lien filed with the state department of motor vehicles - and which identified the limousine by year, make, color, and VIN - was later added by the secured party.

-23. In re Somerset Regional Water Resources, LLC,
+24. In re Somerset Regional Water Resources, LLC,

-'''

 592 B.R.
 38 (Bankr.
 W.D.
 Pa.
 2018)

-'''